 Several topics are addressed, including the protection of company assets, IT security, protection of personal data, respect for competition, human rights, as well as environment and the development of local communities.

-By end-2021, a total of 97% of employees had approved the charter and the majority of subsidiaries had introduced a clause requiring work contracts to comply with the charter.
+By end-2022, 100% of employees had approved the charter and the majority of subsidiaries had introduced a clause requiring work contracts to comply with the charter.

 In 2022, mandatory “Charter of ethics” training for all employees was made available on the Group’s e-learning platform.

 Through its tax policy, Edenred pledges to comply with transparency requirements and with its obligations to report and pay taxes, in accordance with the applicable laws of the countries in which it operates and with international tax standards and treaties.

 As an employer and service provider, Edenred is subject to personal data protection rules that protect the identity, privacy or freedoms of individuals.
 Edenred has therefore put in place an organizational structure, tools, and a series of processes to provide training, support and expertise to operating units.
 This policy is widely disseminated within the Group, and is based, in particular, on the principle of respect for privacy.
 The priority issues it deals with are IT security as well as the protection of personal data.

 Group-level management advises and assists General Management in defining Edenred's IT security policy.
 It identifies, organizes, coordinates and leads security programs, prevention programs and corrective measures in all of the Group’s host countries.